50 College Freshman Tips I Wish I Knew Before My First Year

 16. Avoid comparing your social life to Instagram

-This is not only true for freshmen, but for everyone, because Instagram is not reality.
-It’s just some part of someone’s life.
-It’s not the entire truth.
-It’s not the reality.
+Instagram shows highlights, not reality.
 Instagram created a lot of FOMO in our generation, but I can tell you with experience, most of it is fake.

 17. Learn to introduce yourself confidently

-It may sound simple, but it is very effective advice, most people can’t even introduce themselves so try practicing a good self-introduction and practice it.
+It may sound simple, but it is very effective advice, most people can’t even introduce themselves, so try practicing a good self-introduction.
 It creates a very good impression.

 18. Attend events early in the semester

-Energy and openness decline later, and also you have pressure of exams and assignments so it’s better to do it earlier, as missed early opportunities are difficult to recreate.
+You have pressure of exams and assignments later so it’s better to do it earlier, as missed early opportunities are difficult to recreate.

 You are the average of the five people around you.
-The environment shapes behaviour.
+The environment shapes behavior.
 Some groups normalize skipping class and constant partying.
 So, choose your circle wisely.

 20. Learn to enjoy time alone

-This is one of the most important things, people often confuse loneliness with being alone.
-Independence is a critical college skill it reduces fear of isolation.
-So, learn to do things alone.
+People often confuse loneliness with being alone.
+Independence is a critical college skill that reduces fear of isolation.

 Money Tips for College Students